Rays DFA Norris to make room for Ramos

-The Tampa Bay Rays will activate catcher Wilson Ramos from the 60-day disabled list prior to Saturday's game after designating catcher Derek Norris for assignment.
+The Tampa Bay Rays activated catcher Wilson Ramos from the 60-day disabled list prior to Saturday's game after designating catcher Derek Norris for assignment.

 Ramos, 29, has yet to play for the Rays since signing a two-year, $12.5 million deal in December, recovering from a torn ACL in his right knee suffered in late September with the Nationals.